MetePolat825/MapMorph_Web_App_PBR_Texture_Generation/README.md

 # Demo

-You can explore a live demo of MapMorph on  [[http://mcp140.pythonanywhere.com](http://mcp140.pythonanywhere.com)] and see the texture generation process in action.
+You can explore a live demo of MapMorph on  [the live website](https://mapmorph-mcp140.pythonanywhere.com) and see the texture generation process in action.
 The demo is hosted online, so no installation is required—simply upload your image, process it, and download the result.

 Check out a demo on YouTube!